CodeLieutenant/hosts/README.md

 # Introduction

-Hosts-modifier is program that aims to help you manager system hosts file (```/etc/hosts``` on linux and ```C:\Windows\system32\drivers\etc\hosts``` on Windows).
+Hosts-modifier is a program that aims to help you manage the system hosts file (```/etc/hosts``` on linux and ```C:\Windows\system32\drivers\etc\hosts``` on Windows).
-It simplifies process of adding, removing and listing lines in the file.
+It simplifies the process of adding, removing and listing lines in the file.
-(Adding and Removing required administrator privileges to console)
+(Adding and Removing require administrator or super user privileges in the console or terminal.)

 This program is designed for developers to help them manage host files, which they often do.
-(Php develpment with XAMPP or any LAMPP stack, Laravel, Blocking sites etc...).
+(PHP develpment with XAMPP or any LAMPP stack, Laravel, Blocking sites etc...).

-# Installing
+# Installation

-Currently only supported method of installing is building it from source.
-(Don't worry, go building is simple) **Make sure you have golang installed for your operating system**
+Currently  the only supported method of installation is building the program from source code.
+(Don't worry, go build is simple)
+**Make sure you have golang installed for your operating system**

 ```sh